Gordon Wood (American football): Brownwood

 The third Southall son, Shae, joined the squad in 1970, and Coach Wood was able to bring him and the other Lions to another winning season.
 After losing the opening game to Abilene Cooper, Brownwood claimed victories over twelve opponents and won another district title.
-A tie to Monahans nearly cut Brownwood's playoff tour short, but Brownwood advanced on penetrations and defeated Cuero 14 to 0 to claim the Lion's fifth state crown.
+A tie to Monahans nearly cut Brownwood's playoff tour short, but Brownwood advanced on penetrations and defeated Cuero 14 to 0 to claim the Lions' fifth state crown.
 This was Coach Wood's second set of back-to-back state championships.
 After the season ended, the city of Brownwood decided to set aside a special day for Coach Wood.
 On 1971-05-14, he was honored at a ceremony where he was accompanied by former players, coaches, senators, representatives, the Lieutenant Governor of Texas, University of Texas Head Coach Darrell Royal, and even former President Lyndon Johnson, who was the key speaker at the ceremony.

-The 1971 season opened with two losses to Abilene Cooper and Abilene High, but Coach Wood left no disappointment the rest of the season, and the Lion's claimed their fifth straight district title.
+The 1971 season opened with two losses to Abilene Cooper and Abilene High, but Coach Wood left no disappointment the rest of the season, and the Lions claimed their fifth straight district title.
 Coach Wood was able to get his team as far as the state semifinals, where they were defeated 10 to 8 by Plano.
 In 1972, Brownwood opened their season in the newly built Cen-Tex Stadium.
 Abilene Cooper upset the stadium's christening with a 27 to 13 victory over the Lions.
 The next week Sweetwater cost Brownwood another loss.
 Iowa Park and Burkburnett also defeated the Lions before the season finally ended.
 Even though Brownwood had a winning season with six wins, those four losses cost them their long held district title and their shot at the state playoffs.
 In 1973, Brownwood defeated Abilene Cooper for the first time in seven years.
 The Lions would go on to take nine more victories, but a loss to Wichita Falls Hirschi cost them the state playoffs.
 The district championship was declared a tie, but because they had defeated Brownwood, Hirschi advanced to the state playoffs.